wp-plugins/post-hit-counter/readme.txt

 * Initial release #boom

 == Upgrade Notice ==

+= 1.2.1 =
+* Renaming shortcode for consistency - see plugin FAQ for details.

 = 1.2 =
 * Adding frontend and dashboard widgets for displaying most viewed posts as well as shortcode for showing hit count for single posts